Why should you meditate?

 In an ideal world, we would all be able to set aside 40 minutes a day for meditation, but sometimes even that can be impossible in our over-scheduled lives.
 Thankfully, research suggests that even just a few minutes here and there every day can be beneficial to physical and mental wellbeing, with new and innovative tech allowing you to fit in moments of mindfulness wherever, and whenever, you can.

-How to be mindful at work
+How to be mindful at work & reap the benefits of meditation in the workplace

 Some modern offices now better resemble a hangout space or spa than a place of work.
 The thought behind this is that a happier, more grounded and balanced workforce equals a better environment and better productivity.
 In London, meditation studio InHere has teamed up with workspace providers Uncommon to create on-site meditation pods for workers to retreat to for a few minutes during the day and listen to either a guided mediation or sounds of nature.
 In Gurugram, India, co-working space GoWork also boasts a dedicated meditation zone for employees to take advantage of.
 If you don’t have access to such facilities, find your own spot where you won’t be disturbed or distracted.
 Time to get your om on…